Spade Ranch Adventure at Camp Geronimo

 Just when you think that you’ve done it all at Scout Camp, Arizona’s Camp Geronimo takes adventure in camping to a whole new level with the Spade Ranch Adventures!
-Take your pick of so many great things to do: riding ATV’s, Caving, Canyoneering, Mountain Biking and Canoeing.
-This program is for Scouts ages 14 and above.
+Take your pick of so many great things to do: riding, Caving, Canyoneering, Mountain Biking and Canoeing.

 Prepare for Adventure

-Who can participate?: Scouts who are at least 13 years old by Janurary 1 of the year attending.
+- Who can participate?: Scouts who are at least 14 years old by the start of the session they are attending.
 Participants must be able to pass the BSA Swimmer’s Test in order to participate in the water activities.

 Your Week at Spade Ranch Adventures at Camp Geronimo

 - Sunday: Arrive at camp and go through the normal check in procedure with your troop.
 All Spade Ranch participants should stop by the Dining Hall to meet the Spade Ranch Director and receive an overview of the week’s activities.
 All participants must take the swimmer test on Sunday.

 - Monday through Friday: Your schedule will depend upon which activity your group will be doing that day.
 All the activities will start after breakfast, so be prepared and bring all the items necessary for that day’s activity.
 There will be a one out-of-camp experience.